fistaco/xbook/README.md

 # Xbook
-Xbook is a command line utility written in Python 3.10.2 that allows users to quickly book a desired fitness time slot without having to navigate the X webpage.
+Xbook is a command line utility written in Python 3 that allows users to quickly book a desired activity time slot without having to navigate the X webpage.
 Additionally, it can continually check a given time slot's availability and book it as soon as it is no longer fully booked by other participants, granting as many people as possible the opportunity to get their gains in the event of cancellations.

 # Installation
 At the time of writing, Xbook is not available on any package managers.
 You may therefore install it by cloning the source, installing the requirements with `pip`, and adding it to your PATH so it may be run from anywhere: